w3f/Grants-Program/applications/sarp-basic-functionality.md

 ### Project Details

 We will base our work on [MIRAI](https://github.com/facebookexperimental/MIRAI/) and extend it with checks on substrate pallets.
-For details see [Milestone 1](#milestone-1---basic-setup--2-usecases)
+For details see the [Development Roadmap](#development-roadmap-nut_and_bolt)

 ### Ecosystem Fit